Vince Staples – 'Ramona Park Broke My Heart' review: rapper shows depth and versatility

 Emphasising Staples’ versatility, ‘Ramona Park Broke My Heart’ continues the revival of hip-hop’s golden age (also epitomised by Cordae‘s 2021 album ‘From A Birds Eye View’).
-The production is clean, the rhymes imaginative and the rapper digs deeper than ever before.
-Yes, ‘Vince Staples’ was a beautifully personal reflection from start to finish, but ‘Ramona Park…’ deepens the listener’s relationship with the rapper – who hasn’t looked back on their former home with mixed feelings and deep nostalgia?
+The production is clean and the rhymes imaginative as the artist digs deeper than ever before.
+Yes, ‘Vince Staples’ was a beautifully personal reflection from start to finish, but ‘Ramona Park…’ enriches the listener’s relationship with the rapper – who hasn’t looked back on their former home with mixed feelings and deep nostalgia?

 Details